 The results of the battle had a substantial effect on the strategic planning of both sides.
 Without a hold in New Guinea, the subsequent Allied advance, arduous as it was, would have been even more difficult.
 For the Japanese, who focused on the tactical results, the battle was seen as merely a temporary setback.
 The results of the battle confirmed the low opinion held by the Japanese of US fighting capability and supported their overconfident belief that future carrier operations against the USA were assured of success.

 One of the most significant effects of the 'Battle of the Coral Sea' was the loss of Shokaku and Zuikaku to Yamamoto for his planned battle in the air with the US carriers at Midway.
 (Shoho was to have been employed at Midway in a tactical role supporting the Japanese invasion ground forces.)
 Although Zuikaku was undamaged, she had lost a large number of aircraft in the battle, and the Japanese apparently did not even consider trying to include Zuikaku in the forthcoming operation.
-No effort appears to have been made to combine e]Shokaku's surviving aircrews with Zuikaku's air groups or quickly to provide Zuikaku with replacement aircraft.
+No effort appears to have been made to combine e]Shokaku's surviving aircrews with Zuikaku's air groups, as this was contrary to Japanese doctrine, or quickly to provide Zuikaku with replacement aircraft.
 Shokaku herself was unable to conduct further aircraft operations, with her flightdeck heavily damaged, and required almost three months of repair in Japan.

 The US aircraft carriers had slightly larger aircraft complements than the Japanese carriers which, when combined with the land-based aircraft at Midway, the availability of Yorktown and the unavailability of two Japanese carriers, meant that the Imperial Japanese navy and the US Navy would have a near-parity in aircraft for the impending battle.
 At Midway, aircraft flying from Yorktown played crucial roles in the US victory, in which Yorktown's aircraft sank [e[Soryu, located Hiryu and helped Enterprise's aircraft to sink Hiryu.
 Yorktown also absorbed both Japanese air counterattacks at Midway which otherwise would have been directed at Enterprise and Hornet.